Confined Space Rescue

 Course Details

-Nationally recognised units of competency
+Nationally recognised unit of competency

-PUASAR025 – Undertake Confined Space Rescue
+PUASAR025 Undertake Confined Space Rescue

-Course Duration
+Course duration

-4-6 hours (experience, competency and class size dependent)
+1-2 days (experience, competency and class size dependent)

 Price

-Course Overview
+Course outline

 This unit of competency involves the skills and knowledge required to undertake rescues in confined spaces as a member of a single organisation or team involving multiple organisations.